timoisalive/form-sheet-keyboard-focus/README.md

 # Android keyboard keyboard accessibility with form sheets

-When opening a form sheet with Android (via keyboard), the keyboard focus should stay within the form sheet like it does on iOS.
-Also, when using `presentation: 'modal'`, the keyboard focus stays within the modal.
+When opening a form sheet with Android (via keyboard), the keyboard focus should stay within the form sheet.
+Currently the focus can be moved to the accessible elements on the screen below as well as the bottom tabs, which should not be possible.

+On iOS the keyboard focus stays within the modal and also, when using `presentation: 'modal'`, the focus behaves as expected on both platforms.

-To test in Android emulator, use your keyboard to control the app (move with arrows, press buttons with spacebar).
+To test in emulator/simulator, use your keyboard to control the app (move with arrows, press buttons with spacebar).

-On iOS, make sure you have Full Keyboard Access on in Accessibility Settings.
+On iOS, make sure you have Full Keyboard Access switched on in Accessibility Settings.

 # Welcome to your Expo app 👋